serkankazak/tplink-tapo-camera/README.md

 # tplink tapo camera

-## How to connect / watch tplink tapo camera?
+## How to connect / watch tplink tapo camera on windows / mac ?

 ### if you are on mac, open terminal app or if you are on windows